nwsynx/esp8266-otp/README.md

    pip install pyserial dearpygui
    ```

-3. **Run the Application**: Execute the Python script to start the management interface:
+3. **Run the Application**: Execute the Python script to start the manage script:
    ```sh
    python main.py
    ```